Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: MAT

-Based on above analysis, we introduce MAT, a novel watermarking method using trigger sets to defend model extraction attacks.
+Based on the above analysis, we introduce MAT, a novel watermarking method using trigger sets to defend against model extraction attacks.
 MAT incorporates a novel trigger sample selection method and a new approach to source model training.
 In the Appendix, we illustrate our entire training pipeline.

-\textbf{Margin-based Trigger Set Selection.} While our analysis in Section \ref{sec: perspective} demonstrates the effectiveness of transferring the source model's predictions on the trigger set to the surrogate model through the utilization of data with features from different classes, it remains unclear how to identify samples exhibiting multi-view features within a given source dataset remains unclear.
+\textbf{Margin-based Trigger Set Selection.} While our analysis in Section \ref{sec: perspective} demonstrates the effectiveness of transferring the source model's predictions on the trigger set to the surrogate model through the utilization of data with features from different classes, it remains unclear how to identify samples exhibiting multi-view features within a given source dataset.
 To tackle this challenge, we introduce a simple and effective method for extracting multi-view data from the source dataset and subsequently employ them to construct the trigger set.

-Given a source model $M_\theta$ and the logit $M_\theta(x)$ for a sample $x$ with label $y$.
-If the sample exhibit features from different classes, then the model will assign high scores to the respective classes.
-This intuition can be captured by the logit margin loss which is defined as $LM = \max_{j \neq y} M^j_\theta(x) - M^y_\theta(x)$.
-Given that the model makes the correction prediction, a large logit margin loss indicates that the features of sample $x$ comprise characteristics of both the true classes and the class with the second-highest score.
+Given a source model $M_\theta$ and the logits $M_\theta(x)$ for a sample $x$ with label $y$, if the sample exhibits features from different classes, then the model will assign high scores to the respective classes.
+This intuition can be captured by the logit margin loss which is defined as, $LM = \max_{j \neq y} M^j_\theta(x) - M^y_\theta(x)$.
+If the model makes the correct prediction, a large logit margin loss indicates that the features of sample $x$ comprise characteristics of both the true classes and the class with the second-highest score.
 Thus, we can select a trigger set consisting of samples with large logit margin loss.
-In practice, we first train the model on the source dataset $S$ using Equation \ref{eq: source_train}, then select top $q$ samples with largest logit margin loss as the trigger set.
-The label of each selected sample is modified to the class $\hat{y} = \argmax_{j \neq y} M^j_\theta(x) - M^y_\theta(x)$.
-Figure \ref{fig: images} shows the selected images using the proposed margin-based trigger set selection on CIFAR10.
+In practice, we first train the model on the source dataset $S$ using Eq. \ref{eq: source_train} and then select the top $q$ samples with the largest logit margin loss as the trigger set.
+The label of each selected sample is \textit{modified} to the class $\hat{y} = \argmax_{j \neq y} M^j_\theta(x) - M^y_\theta(x)$.
+Fig. \ref{fig: images} shows the selected images using the proposed margin-based trigger set selection on CIFAR-10.
 It can be observed that the images are difficult to classify and exhibit features from different classes.